rafaelwang112/ee250-project/README.md

 ```

 ### Server Side
-Retrieve the json format message from the client side and disect the info:
+Retrieve the json format message from the client side and dissect the info:
 ```
 python server.py
 ```